 CELEBRATE YOUR ECO BABY!
 What better way to mark baby's monthly milestones than with numbers made from books that you read to them.
-Made from rescued board books, this playful milestone set includes pre-punched numbers 0-1-1-2-2-3-4-5-6-7-8-9-and the letters M-O-N-T-H-S and 2 yards of string.
+Attic Journals makes these from rescued board books, this playful milestone set includes pre-punched numbers 0-1-1-2-2-3-4-5-6-7-8-9-and the letters M-O-N-T-H-S and 2 yards of string.
 If you want to further personalize it, you can order baby's name from our custom garland stock.
 ECO FACT: Board books are not recyclable!
 Attic Journals rescues thousands and thousands of books and gives them new life!
 By buying these products, you help reduce landfill waste, and probably make someone smile with this gift. :)

 READ MORE...
 WHAT'S GOOD?